-Now that we’ve established that charring wood was recognized around the world for its ability to strengthen and waterproof wood very early on, it stands to reason that “tight coopers” designing barrels that hold liquids would have understood this concept.
-For nearly 2,000 years, barrels have been the most convenient form of shipping or storage container for those who could afford them.
+Now that we’ve established that the charring of wood was recognized around the globe for its ability to strengthen and waterproof wood very early on, it stands to reason that “tight coopers” designing barrels that held liquids would have understood this concept.
+For nearly 2,000 years, barrels have been the most convenient container for shipping and storage for those who could afford to use them.
 In fact, the Celts were using watertight, barrel-shaped wooden containers as far back as 350 BC!
-Charring was the easiest way to condition wood to resist rot and insect damage.
-Wood that may not have been not as water resistant as oak were often charred to improve their ability to hold water.
-Softwood such as cedar or cypress and hardwoods like poplar were charred to improve their water resistance.
-It seems a bit disingenuous to tell modern whiskey enthusiasts that charring barrels could be a modern idea and could be useful in the aging of American whiskeys.
+Charring was the easiest method to condition wood against rot and insect damage.
+Wood that was less water resistant than oak was often charred to improve its ability to hold liquids.
+Softwood, such as cedar or cypress, and hardwoods like poplar, were charred to improve their water resistance.
+It seems a bit disingenuous to claim that the charring of barrels could ever be descried as a “modern” discovery useful in the aging of American whiskeys.

-An 1861 article in Ebensburg, Pennsylvania’s Democrat and Sentinel local newspaper printed an agricultural editorial column describing the author’s incredulity that he should even need to explain why one should char your fence posts before placing them in the ground: “Really, a post should never be put into the ground in a green state.
+An 1861 article in Ebensburg, Pennsylvania’s Democrat and Sentinel local newspaper printed an agricultural editorial column describing the author’s incredulity that he should even need to explain why one should char fence posts before placing them in the ground: “Really, a post should never be put into the ground in a green state.
 I need not state the reasons.
 The end that is put into the ground should not have bark on.
 Why need I state the reasons?
 If not cyanized, every post should be charred or burned, at least one-fourth of an inch deep; i.e. so that the charred part shall be at least one foot below the surface of the ground.
 The New York farmers used to do that, and the posts lasted for life-time.
 The reason is obvious.
-While the post is charing, large quantities of water evaporate, leaving the post dry and the pores closed; the charcoal has the power of absorbing large quantities of air gases, rendering it in a measure impervious to water.
-Finally, charcoal has the power of “resisting putrification of decomposition,” thereby preserving the wood within.”
+While the post is charing (sic), large quantities of water evaporate, leaving the post dry and the pores closed; the charcoal has the power of absorbing large quantities of air gases, rendering it in a measure impervious to water.
+Finally, charcoal has the power of “resisting putrification of decomposition, thereby preserving the wood within.”
 He goes on to explain that everyone has seen how burned logs in the woods do not decay as swiftly as newly fallen logs.
 The point here is that the common man had an excellent idea of why the interior of a barrel was burned.
 Moisture introduces the possibility of rot.
 If you want your barrel to last after it has been introduced to a liquid, you char it.
 Simple as that.

 Next, let’s explore the introduction of industrialization to barrel making.
-Steam power in the late 18th century modernized the coopers craft.
+Steam power in the late 1700s modernized the coopers craft.
 By the mid-19th century, Pittsburgh had a barrel making facility that could churn out 100 water-tight barrels a day with a staff of 15 men working $5,000 worth of machinery.
-Wood staves were now shaped with steam and dried in kilns.
+Wood staves were now being shaped with steam and dried in kilns.
 While charring may have been inconsistent in barrels that were crafted entirely by hand, factory production would have made barrels more consistent in their construction.
-Coopers, as contractors of distillers, would have understood what whiskey makers wanted from their barrels.
-We should not underestimate master craftsmen’s ability to adapt to the use of new technology while maintaining their long standing customers.
+Coopers, as contractors for distillers, would have understood what whiskey makers wanted from their barrels.
+We should not underestimate a master craftsmen’s ability to adapt to the use of new technology while maintaining their long standing customers.
 The practice of charring the insides of barrels was not used when producing oil barrels, but certainly would have been used when making whiskey barrels.
 Whiskey makers were well-established businessmen by the time industrialization was booming in the United States.
 They would not have tolerated a reduction in quality in their whiskeys.
 In mid-19th century Pennsylvania, 42-gallon barrels were the most commonly manufactured size because the average cooperage was employed in producing as many standardized 42-gallon tierce-sized barrels as possible for the newly booming oil industry.
-Once oil was struck in 1859 in Titusville, Pa, rye whiskey producers benefited from a reduction in barrel costs due to increased barrel production.
+Once oil was struck in 1859 in Titusville, Pennsylvania, rye whiskey producers benefited from a reduction in barrel costs due to increased barrel production.
 By the late 1800s, there is no question that the entire United States whiskey market was using charred oak barrels to age their whiskeys.
 What is not clear is how well everyone understood what was happening to the whiskey in that charred barrel.

-An 1870 advertisement in the Wayne County Herald in Honesdale, Pa for “Century White Wheat Bourbon” explained that the New York firm of H.K.Thurber & Co.’s new agent would be offering for sale “A Pure and Unadulterated Stimulant, Unrivaled for Medicinal Use” which was “most carefully distilled from selected stock by the “old copper process” after which it is stored away in charred oak barrels until it reaches a certain age, then it is redistilled by a peculiar process which extracts the fusel oil and leaves the ferment and essential oils of the grain.”
+An 1870 advertisement in the Wayne County Herald in Honesdale, Pa for “Century White Wheat Bourbon” explained that the New York firm of H.K.Thurber & Co.’s new agent would be offering for sale “A Pure and Unadulterated Stimulant, Unrivaled for Medicinal Use” which was “most carefully distilled from selected stock by the ‘old copper process’ after which it is stored away in charred oak barrels until it reaches a certain age, then it is redistilled by a peculiar process which extracts the fusel oil and leaves the ferment and essential oils of the grain.”
 Clearly, it was understood that the use of charred barrels to produce superior products was a selling point to the general public.
-In 1873, Gibson & Son, the rye whiskey behemoth on the Monongahela which claimed to be the largest distillery in the US at the time, was accused of robbing the government of taxes due on whiskey that was “of higher degree than it being was taxed for.”
+In 1873, Gibson & Son, the rye whiskey behemoth on the Monongahela which claimed to be the largest distillery in the United States, was accused of robbing the government of taxes due on whiskey that was “of higher degree than it being was taxed for.”
 (Talk about free brand PR from the US gov’t!)
 Tests would not be designed to record the losses in volume due to “angel’s share” or due to “soakage” into the wood by the government until the following decade.
 The US government excise taxes had never taken into account losses that occurred over time and the distiller had been bearing the burden of those losses.
-The scientists at Joseph S. Finch Distillery in Pittsburgh began funding its own research into these losses in the 1880s and would later help by sharing their findings with the gov’t to help amend the excise laws.
+The scientists at the Joseph S. Finch Distillery in Pittsburgh began funding its own research into these losses in the 1880s and would later help by sharing their findings with the gov’t to help amend the excise laws.
 The government finally began to crack down on barrel use by distilleries in the 1880s.
 By 1889, the commissioner of Internal Revenue issued a prohibition against the refilling of barrels because they began to see profit loss due to the practice.
 The circular issued by the commissioner read, “the refilling at distilleries of casks or packages previously filled at the same distillery with distilled spirits is hereby prohibited, and all gauging officers assigned to duty at distilleries are instructed to decline to gauge, mark, or stamp such refilled casks or packages, and should such vessels be hereafter presented for gauging, their contents shall be transferred to other packages before being gauged.”
-Internal Revenue was beginning to understand that losses to the barrels were not just losses to the distillers, but to them as well.
-They needed answers and began conducting more research into what could be done and what caused these losses.
+Internal Revenue was beginning to understand that losses to the barrels were not just losses to the distillers, but losses to them as well.
+They needed answers and began conducting more research into what what caused and could be done about these losses.
 One of the most ambitious government funded studies into barrels, conducted by C.A.Crampton and L.M.Tolman for the Bureau of Internal Revenue, was begun in 1898 and completed in 1907.
-Interestingly, the experiments conducted by these government funded scientists (combined with those contributions made by many US distilleries conducting their own independent research) show only 2 levels of char were being considered- char and heavy char.
-Even this advanced 20th century experiment proving that the charring of the barrel is the largest contributing factor in creating the scent and overall character of American whiskey, the level of char was not considered important.
-In fact, one of the conclusions from the experiment stated: “Acids and esters reach an equilibrium, which is maintained after about 3 or 4 years”… “The improvement in flavor in whiskies in charred packages after the fourth year is largely due to concentration.”
-And just to throw out some love to Pennsylvania rye whiskey, this conclusion was also drawn: “The rye whiskies show a higher content of solids, acids, esters, etc., than do the bourbon whiskies, but this is explained by the fact that heated warehouses are almost universally used for the maturing of rye whiskies, and unheated warehouses for the maturation of Bourbon whiskies.”
+Interestingly, the experiments conducted by these government funded scientists (combined with those contributions made by many US distilleries conducting their own independent research) revealed that only 2 levels of char had been considered- char and heavy char.
+Even this advanced 20th century experiment, proving that the charring of the barrel was the largest contributing factor in creating the scent and overall character of American whiskey, the level of char was not considered important.
+In fact, one of the conclusions of the experiment stated: “Acids and esters reach an equilibrium, which is maintained after about 3 or 4 years”… “The improvement in flavor in whiskies in charred packages after the fourth year is largely due to concentration.”
+And just to throw out some love to Pennsylvania rye whiskey, the following conclusion was also drawn: “The rye whiskies show a higher content of solids, acids, esters, etc., than do the bourbon whiskies, but this is explained by the fact that heated warehouses are almost universally used for the maturing of rye whiskies, and unheated warehouses for the maturation of Bourbon whiskies.”
 (Even the government and the scientists knew that rye whiskey was better!)